ablassage/Movie-Ratings/README.md

 The highest budgets spent the most per point while not leading in any other category.
 Though, as a trend, most movies with a high budget at the very least recoup their spendings.
 With only one movie In the top 300 having a higher budget than revenue that came in.

 Movies with a longer runtime saw higher avg_ratings, if a movies runtime was over 150 minutes the average rating shot up to 7.34.

+When I took the analysis to Rstudio and used these code chunk ggplot(data = movie_data)+

+  geom_point(aes(x = runtime, y = vote_average))+

+  theme(axis.text = element_blank())

 Though it is a weak correlation in the pdf avg_ratings_runtime you can see the correlation between runtime and avg_ratings.

-When I took the analysis to Rstudio and used this code chunk

 ggplot(data = movie_data)+